tcdejong/advent-of-code/README.md

 This repository contains my Python solutions - of various degrees of optimizations - for AoC.
 Its contents are the result of a self-directed learning process, as well as experimentation.
 Code inside is a mix of the two and not representative of what I consider "proper" code.

 The puzzle descriptions can be found at [AoC's website](https://adventofcode.com/2019/events).
+They are not included in the repository given [the creator's comments about this practice](https://www.reddit.com/r/adventofcode/comments/e4mkjq/allowed_to_use_problem_text_as_github_readme/).